 If you are struggling with a substance abuse problem, do not wait until you make an irreversible mistake to reach out for help.
 Be proactive and get the help you need right now so that you do not suffer any longer.

-The Healers Program at Emerald Coast can help you get started on your recovery journey so you can get back to living your life in a happy, healthy way.
+The Healers Program in Panama City Beach, FL can help you get started on your recovery journey so you can get back to living your life in a happy, healthy way.